 We’re not talking about placing all of your data in the same place.
 That’s not going to work when your German office wants and needs as much control as your Brazilian team does.
 We are, instead, talking about a central tool for identifying and tracking diverse and dispersed information.

 Imagine the dashboard of a car.
 It, too, was an information management innovation.
 That indicator gives you your traveling speed.
 And that indicator let’s you know if there’s enough oil.
-That other one there tells you the radio is set to Smooth Jams 100 (and, ooh, child, things are gonna get easier)
+That other one there tells you the radio is set to Smooth Jams 100.

 The TMS that will give you the high-level view of your business landscape while also allowing you to get your hands in the muck when you need to is (trust us on this) the kind of data management centralization you want and need.